Realxeng/flex/README.md

     Check the currently online VATSIM ATC

 * `/notify <VATSIM CID>`
-    Check ATC every 5 minutes and remind you if there is an online ATC in your route
+    Check ATC every 5 minutes and notify you if there is an online ATC in your route